craiglp/agon-life/README.md

 # Game of Life

-Conway's Game of Life for Agon Light
+Conway's Game of Life for the Agon Light
 -------------------------------------

  Based on the Amstrad CPC version written by Brian Chiha